fact-claims/fact.claims/www.fact.claims/content/howto/begin.md

+---
+layout: page
+---
-## We need to describe all kinds of things in a structured way.
+# We need to describe all kinds of things in a structured way.

 RDF is a framework for representing information in the form of statements - our `fact claims`.